 The legs are crossed; one in front of the other and the knees must be supported either on the floor if you arrive easily, or on cushions or folded blankets.

 To avoid alignment problems with the pelvis and spine, occasionally do meditation with the opposite leg crusader; that is, putting forward the leg that you usually put behind and vice versa.
 In no way make a posture that causes pain in the knees.

 If you still feel any discomfort with your knees, consider sitting on a chair.

 Sit on a Chair

 A good chair can provide the best position for some people.
 Among other advantages are the following: you can find them anywhere, in fact, you already have some in your house and they do not put your knees at risk, and with a correct posture it is difficult for your legs to fall asleep.

 Keep your energy alert and awake, it is better that only the lower part of the backrest of the chair is in contact with your back and not the upper part.
-Also ensure that the femoral arteries (the main arterial supply for thighs and legs) are not pressed much, so that the legs do not fall asleep.
-This is easier if you sit on the chair and place the back legs of the chair on a height of two or three centimeters.
+Also, ensure that the femoral arteries (the main arterial supply for thighs and legs) are not pressed much so that the legs do not fall asleep.
+This is easier if you sit on the chair and place the back legs of the chair at a height of two or three centimeters.

 Make sure that your knees are not higher or lower than your hips but aligned with them; if you are tall you may need to put one or two blankets over the chair; if your height is medium or low, you may need support under your feet.

 Below are some aspects that are worth caring for in order to have a better posture of meditation in a chair: